Spicy Szechuan Noodles

 These quick and healthy and filled with vegetables this recipe can be made and ready in just about 30 minutes.
-Not only are they healthier, these Szechuan noodles taste so much better than your average take out!
+Not only are they healthier, but these Szechuan noodles also taste so much better than your average take out!

 - 1/3 cup peanut oil